bvgastel/clippy/README.md

 - `clippy notification [summary] [body]` to show a **notification**.
 - `clippy openurl [url]` to **open an URL in your default browser**.

+If you execute these commands locally, they also work.
+Making them suitable for integration in generic config files used both for a server and a client.

-# Set up for specific programs
+## Set up for specific programs

-Command line utilities to piggyback files and clipboard commands to the server.
+Command line utilities to piggyback files and clipboard commands to the desktop if available, or run locally when there is no remote session.
 Some software needs custom config options.
 Setup depends on the software you are using:

-## sshd (on some platforms set automatically)
+### sshd (on some platforms set automatically)

 Your `sshd_config` on the server should have:
 ```